 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-After the death of Joshua, the Israelites asked the Lord, 'Who of us is to go up first to fight against the Canaanites?'
+After the death of Y'hoshua, the people of Isra'el asked ADONAI, "Who will go up for us first to fight against the Kena'ani?"

 After the death of Joshua, the people looked to God for their guidance.
 This is a good thing as that is what God had planned for them.
 Life in the promised land was to be led by God being with the people.
 He has led them to victory over the Canaanites and they were established in the land.
 The challenge facing them at this time was to occupy (dwell) in the land.
 God had given them the land but they had to grab ahold of it and get rid of those that were already there.
 As Christians, we have God with us through the Holy Spirit as we dwell in this world.
 This is our promised land and we are being prepared for the new heaven and new earth.